A community relationships primer for exploration

 03. Respond to questions and concerns.

-Companies which answer all questions promptly and politely, either in meetings or in letters are seen to be respectful and interested.
+Companies who answer all questions promptly and politely, either in meetings or in letters are seen to be respectful and interested.
 Structured systems through which communities have easy access to ask questions and receive responses signal good intent and show that you believe that you can engage with local communities around difficult issues in a non-confrontational manner.

-Establishing a grievance procedure demonstrates to local communities that you respects their right to hold you accountable for your behaviour and your impacts.
+Establishing a grievance procedure demonstrates to local communities that you respect their right to hold you accountable for your behaviour and your impacts.
 A grievance procedure is one of the most effective tools for dealing with local concerns in a non-violent manner.

-04. Participate in Community Life.
+04. Participate in community life.

 05. Learn and follow local protocols.